notaryproject/specifications/specs/signature-specification.md

 An `authentic signing time` is a signing time authenticated by a `Signing Authority (SA)`.
 It allows a verifier to determine if the signature was generated within the certificate's validity. `Authentic signing time` is ONLY available under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority).
 It is determined and MUST be provided by the *Authentic Signing Time* signed attribute in the signature envelope.

 > [!NOTE]
-> The *Timestamp Signature* unsigned attribute does NOT provide an `authentic signing time` under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509).
-This attribute ONLY proves that the `primitive signature` in the signature envelope was created on or before the time point been stamped.
+> The *Timestamp Signature* unsigned attribute does NOT provide an `authentic signing time` under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509). *Timestamp Signature* ONLY proves that the `primitive signature` in the signature envelope was created on or before the time point been stamped.
 The phrase `time point been stamped` refers to the specific time point at which the `Timestamp Authority (TSA)` receives the `primitive signature`.

 ### Expiry